dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 {{< /tabs >}}
 ## How components handle publishing and subscribing to bulk messages

-When talking about event publish/subscribe, there are two kind of network transfers involved.
+For event publish/subscribe, two kinds of network transfers are involved.
 1. From/To *App* To/From *Dapr*.
 1. From/To *Dapr* To/From *Pubsub Broker*.